-Course Number and Name: IMT 2733 Integrated 3D Production Pipeline comprehensive project that integrates knowledge and skills from across the curriculum.
+Course Number and Name: IMT 2733 Integrated 3D Production Pipeline Description: In this course, students will work in teams to plan and produce a comprehensive project that integrates knowledge and skills from across the curriculum.
 Project will be student-originated; dependent upon instructor approval.
+Hour Breakdown: Semester Credit Hours 3 Lecture 2 Lab 2 Contact Hours 60